-The Charge 4 is an activity tracker that sits in between the Fitbit Inspire range and the Fitbit Versa range.
+The Charge 5 is an activity tracker that sits in between the Fitbit Inspire range and the Fitbit Versa range.

-- Charge 3: OLED touchscreen, buckle, aluminium, interchangeable straps, water resistant
+- Charge 3: OLED touchscreen, buckle, aluminium, interchangeable straps, water-resistant

-- Charge 4: OLED touchscreen, buckle, aluminium, interchangeable straps, water resistant
+- Charge 4: OLED touchscreen, buckle, aluminium, interchangeable straps, water-resistant

 Specs and sensors

-- Charge 4: PurePulse HR, SpO2 monitor, built-in GPS, NFC
+- Charge 4: HR, SpO2 monitor, built-in GPS, NFC

-- Charge 3: Adds swim tracking, goal-based exercise, run detect with auto stop, accept/reject calls, quick replies, NFC (Special Edition), Active Zone Minutes
+- Charge 3: Activity and sleep monitoring, auto-exercise recognition, multi-sport tracking, smartphone alerts, swim tracking, goal-based exercise, run detect with auto stop, accept/reject calls, Quick Replies, NFC, Active Zone Minutes

-- Charge 4: Adds Spotify support, Smart Wake
+- Charge 4: Adds Spotify support, SmartWake alarms

 There's also a feature called Active Zone Minutes.
 This feature uses your personalised heart rate zones to track your effort for any energising activity, allowing you to earn credit towards the recommended 150-minute weekly goal for each minute of moderate activity in the fat burn zone and double the credit for vigorous activity in cardio and peak zones.

-Adding to the Charge 3's features, the Charge 4 offers Spotify support for control of Spotify on your phone, as well as SmartWake, which uses machine learning to wake you at the optimal time - a feature that was previously only available on Fitbit smartwatches.
+Adding to the Charge 3's features, the Charge 4 offers Spotify support for control of the streaming platform from your device, as well as SmartWake, which uses machine learning to wake you at the optimal time.
+This feature was previously only available on Fitbit smartwatches.